Rashmika211/data-science-portfolio/dog breed prediction/README.md

 # Dog-Breed-Prediction
 A dog-breed classifier using Convolutional neural network from scratch which takes image of dog and predict their breed.
-It can predict three breeds scottish deerhound, maltese dog, beagle with an accuracy of ~86% and 150 Epochs
+It can predict three breeds scottish deerhound, maltese dog, beagle with an accuracy of ~86%

 Web-app designed using Streamlit